-NCI-Roberts Construction follows a process developed over more than 35 years of designing, building and remodeling hundreds of churches and nonprofits.
+NCI-Roberts Construction follows a process developed over decades of designing, building and remodeling hundreds of churches and nonprofits.
 Throughout the process, our goal is to lower up-front costs and long-term operation and maintenance costs, so you can focus your funds on your mission.

 Preliminary planning and budgeting

 - Discuss space and site needs

 - Provide a conceptual drawing, or work with an architectural firm, if selected